Facts and Figures

 The Utah Legislature categorizes enrollments into distinct groups when considering funding.
 These are categorized as "Budget Related" and "Self Support".
 For a course to be categorized as budget related, a specific set of criteria must be satisfied, and if met, qualify the instruction for state support and funding.

-Budget and Planning reports budget related enrollments to the Board of Regents and the Legislature.
+Budget and Planning reports budget related enrollments to the Board of Higher Education and the Legislature.

 Following are documents regarding Budget and Planning enrollment reporting methodologies and step by step instructions.